Seiko Matsuda: 1983–1984

-Starting that year, Seiko started to write more of her own songs.
-In July 1983, she released her 7th studio album, "Utopia".
+During this year, Seiko started to write more of her own songs.
+In July, she released her 7th studio album, "Utopia".
 She wrote lyrics under the pen-name SEIKO for the first time for her song "Chiisana Love Song" (lit.
 "Little Love Song"), which she also produced.
-The album included two previous released singles "Himitsu no Hanazono", and "Tengoku no Kiss", as well as eight newly written songs.
+The album included two previously released singles, "Himitsu no Hanazono", and "Tengoku no Kiss", as well as eight newly written songs.
 The album debuted at No.1 on the Oricon Weekly charts.
 During that same month, Seiko launched a concert tour with the French title, "Un Deux Trois" and the movie "Primeria no Densetsu Tengoku no Kiss" was released, her second in a starring role.

-In August 1983 she released her fourteenth single, "Glass no Ringo/Sweet Memories".
-It was written by Hosono.
+In August 1983 she released her fourteenth single, "Glass no Ringo/Sweet Memories", written by Hosono.
 The B-side, "Sweet Memories" served as the musical backing to a television commercial for Suntory's canned beer.
 Due to the song's popularity, it received two releases titles, "Sweet Memories/Glass no Ringo".
-The release of the first edition of the single debuted at number one on the Oricon Weekly Charts and sold over 857,000 copies, as of 2023 the second best-selling hit single of her career.
-The single received multiple awards: the Golden Grand Prix at the 1983 Anata ga Erabu Zen Nihon Kayou Ongakusai, the Golden Award at the 25th Japan Record Awards, Best Broadcast Music Award at the 14th Japan Music Awards and Best Performance Award at the 12th FNS Music Festival.
+The release of the first edition of the single debuted at number one on the Oricon Weekly Charts and sold over 857,000 copies, as of 2023 the second best-selling single of her career.
+It received multiple awards: the Golden Grand Prix at the 1983 Anata ga Erabu Zen Nihon Kayou Ongakusai, the Golden Award at the 25th Japan Record Awards, Best Broadcast Music Award at the 14th Japan Music Awards and Best Performance Award at the 12th FNS Music Festival.

-In October 1983 she released her fifteenth single "Hitomi wa Diamond/Aoi Photograph", the fifth single written by Matsutoya.
+In October she released her fifteenth single "Hitomi wa Diamond/Aoi Photograph", the fifth written by Matsutoya.
 The B-side track served as the theme song for the television drama "Ao ga Chiru".
 The single debuted at number one on the Oricon Weekly Charts and sold over 568,000 copies.
 On the yearly Oricon rankings in 1983, the single ranked in 46th place and in the 1984 yearly Oricon rankings in 28th place.